Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 ```

 - **Data Blocks**: Fixed-size blocks of JSON-encoded cells, sorted by `CellKey`.
 Each block is up to 64 KB.
-- **Index Block**: A JSON-encoded array of `(blockOffset, firstKey)` pairs — one entry per data block.
+- **Index Block**: A JSON-encoded array of `(blockOffset, firstKey)` pairs, one entry per data block.
 This allows binary search to find the block containing a target key.
 - **Bloom Filter**: A JSON-encoded bloom filter covering all `(row, family, qualifier)` triples in the file.
 - **Footer**: Two `int64` values (offsets to the index and bloom filter) and a magic number (`0xB16B00B5`) for validation.